 a tree that once grew in the Townsend House

 gardens!
 But it makes it a good contender for a place in the

-returned to the site at the end of August and there
+returned to the site at the end of August.
+There

 was no sign of the tree.
-Nettles had spread over
+Just the nettles that had spread

 was not as I had feared.
 As a deciduous small tree,

 the Japanese Maple flowers in mid spring and sheds

 it leaves at the end of the growing season.

 realise now that it was there but not

 hadn't been taken into safe keeping until it could